mgaman/E32lora_micropython/README.md

 # E32lora
 This is a work in progresss.
-So far there is a version written for micropython and tested on the RaspberryPi Pico.
+The code works seamlessly for both micropython and circuitpython.
+For my development I have micropython on a Pico and circuitpython on a MakerPi.
 The only device I have is an E32-900T20D.
 I assume the code will work for all devices in the family but interpretations of configuration data (e.g. power level) may differ.
 I am assuming all pins are connected.
 Please try this out on as many boards/devices as you can and feed the results back to me.